Four Ways to Invest in Quantum Computing

 The announcement sent Alphabet stock soaring, with GOOGL finishing up more than 5% on December 10.
 It also ignited a massive rally for quantum computing stocks.

-That initial rally has cooled, but quantum computing stocks will continue to attract interest from investors.
+Now that the Trump administration has shown interest in sensitive economic sectors and industries, quantum computing stocks will continue to attract investors.
 Here, we take a closer look at the developing technology and how to invest in quantum computing stocks.

 What is quantum computing?